nutanix-japan/nai-llm/docs/appendix/infra_nkp_airgap.md

         ✓ Creating cluster-admin credentials

         > Cluster was created successfully!
 Get the dashboard details with:
-        > nkp get dashboard --kubeconfig="$HOME/nkp/nkpdev.conf"
+        > nkp get dashboard --kubeconfig="$HOME/airgap-nkp/nkpdarksite.conf"
         ```

-    !!! info "What is a Self-Manged Cluster?"
+    !!! info "Deployment info"

-        The ``--self-managed`` argument of the ``nkp create cluster nutanix`` command will deploy bootstrap, and Kommander management automatically.

-        The appendix section has information on how to deploy a cluster without using the ``--self-managed`` option.

-        Usually preferred by customer DevOps teams to have more control over the deployment process.
-This way the customer can do the following:
+        The above command with the use of ``--self-managed`` argument, will create a bootstrap cluster, deploy CAPI resources on it and create a NKP base cluster (konvoy) using the CAPI components in the bootstrap cluster.
+It will automatically do the following once the NKP base cluster is provisioned:

-        - Deploy bootstrap (``kind``) cluster
+        - Deploy CAPI components on the bootstrap cluster
+        - Move the CAPI components from the bootstrap cluster to the new cluster
-        - Deploy NKP Management cluster
+        - Delete the Bootstrap cluster
-        - Choose to migrate the CAPI components over to NKP Management cluster
+        - Deploy the Kommander components on top of the new base NKP cluster
-        - Choose to customize Kommander Managment component instllation
-        - Choose to deploy workload clusters from NKP Kommander GUI or
-        - Choose to deploy workload clusters using scripts if they wish to automate the process

         See [NKP the Hard Way](../appendix/infra_nkp_hard_way.md) section for more information for customizable NKP cluster deployments.

 4. Observe the events in the shell and in Prism Central events

-2. Store kubeconfig file for bootstrap cluster
+5. Store kubeconfig file for bootstrap cluster

     ```bash
     kind get kubeconfig --name konvoy-capi-bootstrapper > bs.cfg export KUBECONFIG=bs.cfg
     ```

-5. Store kubeconfig files for the workload cluster
+6. Store kubeconfig files for the workload cluster

     ```bash
     nkp get kubeconfig -c ${NKP_CLUSTER_NAME} > ${NKP_CLUSTER_NAME}.cfg